Asymptotically Optimal Idling in the GI/GI/N+GI Queue: The Control Problem

 The objective is such that a non-idling control policy is not in general optimal.
 Based on the discrete-event queuing model, it is not possible to solve for $\pi^{N}_{\mbox{ opt}}$ exactly.
-Thus, we leverage a fluid model because of its analytical tractability and justified approximation properties.
+Thus, we leverage an analytically tractable approximating fluid control problem to postulate an HL control policy that one might expect to perform well for the objective~(\ref{eq:scheduling-original}).
+Then, we show that this policy is asymptotically optimal (see Theorems~\ref{theorem:convergence-cost} and~\ref{theorem:lower-bound} in Section~\ref{section:ao}).